-From the above suggested topics it should be clear that there is considerable research on risk which needs to be undertaken of a prescriptive nature.
-The purpose of our cross-country comparisons of LEG siting decisions is to provide considerable data on how the political process appears to work in practice and the differences across countries.
+From the above suggested topics it should be clear that there is considerable research of a prescriptive nature on risk which needs to be undertaken.
+The purpose of our cross-country comparisons of LNG siting decisions is to provide considerable data on how the political process appears to work in practice and the differences across countries.
 The MAMP model described in this paper has been found to be a useful framework for making comparisons between countries.
 The challenge for the future is to capitalize on our understanding of process to try and improve political decision making.